markvandenhoorn/AutoShiny/README.md

 <img width="70%" alt="Ground" src="https://github.com/user-attachments/assets/3270041a-75a6-4917-bf70-d7d34b088e21" />

 These 30AWG wires are not very much suited for breadboard use, however.
 Therefore it is wise to join each of these wires to a jumper wire.
 I took off the header pin of a male to male jumper wire, stripped it +/- 2cm, and then joined the loose end of the 30AWG wire with this stripped part of the jumper wire.
 The result is a wire that is soldered to the test pin, which has a header pin at the end which we can use in the breadboard.
 You might also want to do this before soldering the wires to the motherboard.
 I also recommend labeling your wires, so you know which wire is attached to which test pin.
+If you want to be able to put the ds back together fully, make holes in the DS's housing where the wires will come out.
+After this you can reassemble the DS.

 ### The Raspberry Pi
 On the Raspberry Pi side there is very little setup.
 All you need to do is attach one female to male jumper wire to a GPIO pin of the Pi (female side on the pin, of course).
 The male side will later go into the breadboard.
 Make sure you also attach one jumper wire to a ground pin on the Pi.